IGJoshua/sotygeha/README.md

 As a potential replacement for the CU->BAI merge, the selma'o CU has been merged into the selma'o ZOhU.

 The functions of CU and ZOhU are already very similar, with the only important difference being that `je cu` is by far the most common way (in grammars that no longer use GIhA) to link bridi-tails.
 In order to completely merge CU with ZOhU, it is necessary to unlearn `je cu` and use `vau je` instead for bridi-tail connecting.

+## NA -> SE
+The selma'o NA has been merged into the selma'o SE.

+NA occurs before selbri, before connectives, or before `ku`.
+SE occurs before selbri, before connectives, or before tags.
+(It also occurs before operators but those have already been merged with connectives.)
+Two of these uses already overlap, therefore NA is close to SE even under standard grammar.
+The other uses are made equal.

+"SE ku" can now occur and move SE somewhere else than before the main selbri.
+Scope is the same as with NA - from left to right, and with SE before the main selbri having outermost scope.
+The following three jufra are identical in meaning:

+    .i broda se ku te ku .i se te broda .i se broda te ku .i te ku se broda

+"na BAI" now means the same as "BAI nai".

+In addition, any number of SE, as opposed to just one, is now allowed before connectives and tags - since NA is now part of SE.
+The following become grammatical:

+    .i se te pi'o .i na se pi'o .i se na pi'o .i mi se te .u do .i mi na se .u do .i mi se na .u do

+Note that `na se .u` is not the same as `se na .u`.
+The first one negates input 1 to `se .u`, i.e. it is true when input 2 is true.
+The second one swaps the places of `na .u`, i.e. it is true when input 2 is false.

+(Under zantufa, NA also includes CAhA.
+CAhA is therefore now also part of SE.)